The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 Lobular carcinoma in situ

-Because these cells do not spread to surrounding tissues,
+Because these cells do not spread to surrounding tissues, doctors do not

 Invasive lobular carcinoma